Plumber using drain snake

 Step 1: Gather Your Tools and Materials

-Before you begin, make sure you have the necessary tools and materials on hand.
+Before you begin your plumbing project, make sure you have the necessary tools and materials on hand.
 Being prepared can save you time and help you avoid unnecessary trips to the hardware store.

 Essential Tools:

 • Plunger: Plungers are the go-to tool for most minor blockages.
-According to plumbing experts, plungers can resolve up to 90% of simple clogs when used correctly.
+According to plumbing experts in Sydney, plungers can resolve up to 90% of simple clogs when used correctly.

 • Drain Snake or Auger: For more stubborn blockages, a drain snake or auger is highly effective.
 These tools are designed to reach deep into the pipes and either break up or pull out the obstruction.
 Drain snakes have a success rate of about 75% for medium blockages.